tewidis/HPCA/markdown/advanced_caches.md

         - Keep doing while there is at least one counter is 0
     * When the final bit is set to 1, zero out all other counters
         - Now, we only know the MRU block
-2. When one bit is set, we're implementing the NRMU policy
+2. When one bit is set, we're implementing the NMRU policy
 3. When between one and all but one bits are set, we're in between NMRU/LRU
 4. When all but one bits are set, we're implementing the LRU policy
-5. Both NRMU and PLRU have much less activity on a hit, which helps with power and reduces hit time
+5. Both NMRU and PLRU have much less activity on a hit, which helps with power and reduces hit time

 ## NMRU Quiz